VanshDeshwal/notes/Data Science Notes/100 days of ML/Machine Learning Notes.md

     2. Bagging
     3. Boosting
 ## 1. Regularization (55)
-### 1. 1.
+### 1.1.
 Ridge Regularization

-Bagging
+## 2. Bagging

-bagging helps in reducing variance in bagging, we divide training data in parts and feed it to the multiplt instances of same algo then take majority vote. depending on how we sample the data to feed into the algo, there are 4 types of bagging 0.bagging: sampling rows with replacement(means same column might get repeated) 1.pasting: sampling rows without replacement
+- Bagging helps in reducing variance
+- In bagging, we divide training data in parts and feed it to the multiple instances of same algo then take majority vote.

+Depending on how we sample the data to feed into the algo, there are 4 types of bagging
+1. bagging: sampling rows with replacement(means same column might get repeated)
+2. pasting: sampling rows without replacement
-2.random subspaces: sampling columns
+3. random subspaces: sampling columns
-3.random patches: choose both rows and columns randomly Bagging Tips
+4. random patches: choose both rows and columns randomly

+Bagging Tips
 Bagging generally gives better results than Pasting Good results come around the 25% to 50% row sampling mark